 Never heard of Meganisi?
-Don’t worry; before I set off on a sailing trip across the Ionian islands, neither had I!
+Don’t worry; before I set off on a sailing trip around the Ionian islands, neither had I!
 Its name means “big island”, although it only has 3 villages, is about 20km² and has no more than 1000 inhabitants!

 Up to the 20th century the island was a pirate hunt and until recently it was known for cigarette smuggling to Italy!
 Pretty adventurous for such a small place, hey?